frombeirutwithlove/ProtestTips/WhatToDo.md

 - Don’t go back home alone, police/undercover police may be waiting for you.
 - Once you get out of the protest - hide anything that may show that you were actually attending a protest (flags/banners/wet clothing)
-- Once tear gas is deployed, get upwind or find higher ground and remember to breathe calmly.
-Drinking or washing your face with water after you get exposed to teargas will exacerbate the stinging symptoms, not alleviate them.
-Do not rub your face.
-If you are wearing contact lenses, remove them immediately.
 - If attacked by riot police DO NOT RUN, try to cover yourself and move away calmly (if with a group try to form a circle and back away together).
 - If you are using a gas mask, make sure to change the filters every day.
 - If you forget to turn off your location settings, take meandering routes to confuse your phone’s location in case police are looking at phone location data.

+### If you're hit with tear gas
+- Once tear gas is deployed, get upwind or find higher ground and remember to breathe calmly.
+- If you are wearing contact lenses, remove them immediately.
+Do not rub your face.
+- Drinking or washing your face with water after you get exposed to teargas will exacerbate the stinging symptoms, not alleviate them.
+- Wash from inside corner out - otherwise you will be washing chemicals into your eye.
+Tilt head sideways and wash from the corner out - never into the corner.
+- Use cider vigar or soda to wash chemicals out.
+- Milk or no milk?
+Tear gas and the chemiclas used in the past few years have evolved, and milk hasn't shown to have a significant effect on relieving pain.

 ### When you’re home
+- Take a shower, making sure you let cold water wash over your eyes until the stinging is gone.
+Soap and cold water should get rid of the chemicals from your skin.
+Hot water can make the burning worse.
 - Get out of all your clothes and wash them separately in cold water.
-- Take a shower, making sure you let cold water wash over your eyes until the stinging is gone, soap and cold water should get rid of the chemicals from your skin.
+You might need to wash them several times to get rid of the chemicals.

 ## In the event of a media blackout
 _What happens if you’re on the streets but there are no media outlets covering?